containernetworking/cni/SPEC.md

 }
 ```

-2) next call the `tuning` plugin with the following JSON, including the `prevResult` field containing the JSON response from the `bridge` plugin:
+2) next call the `tuning` plugin with the following JSON, including the `prevResult` field containing the JSON response from the `ADD` operation:

 ```json
 {